 Following the 2007 election, Glen would serve as Chair of the Legislature's Standing Committee on Human Services and later as Deputy Chair of the Legislature's Standing Committee on Public Accounts.

-Glen is currently Deputy Speaker of the Legislative Assembly and serves as a member of Treasury Board, the Private Bills Committee and the Crowns and Central Agencies Committee.
+Glen is currently Deputy Speaker of the Legislative Assembly and serves as a member of Treasury Board, the Private Bills House Committee and the Crowns and Central Agencies Committee.

 Glen and his wife Marlene have three children and ten grandchildren.